qualcomm-qrb-ros/qrb_ros_repository_template/CONTRIBUTING.md

 ### Revert

 If the commit reverts a previous commit, it should begin with `revert: `, followed by the header of the reverted commit.
 In the body it should say: `This reverts commit <hash>.`, where the hash is the SHA of the commit being reverted.

+## <a name="secure-analysis"></a>  Security Analysis of Pull Requests

+To maintain the security and integrity of this project, all pull requests from external contributors are automatically scanned using [Semgrep](https://github.com/semgrep/semgrep) to detect insecure coding patterns and potential security flaws.

+**Static Analysis with Semgrep:**  We use Semgrep to perform lightweight, fast static analysis on every PR.
+This helps identify risky code patterns and logic flaws early in the development process.

+**Contributor Responsibility:** If any issues are flagged, contributors are expected to resolve them before the PR can be merged.

+**Continuous Improvement:** Our Semgrep ruleset evolves over time to reflect best practices and emerging security concerns.

+By submitting a PR, you agree to participate in this process and help us keep the project secure for everyone.